openstack/openstacksdk/doc/source/users/guides/compute.rst

 -------------

 At minimum, a server requires a name, an image, a flavor, and a network on creation.
-Once you've discovered these attributes by listing them as above, you can create a server.
+You can discover the names and IDs of these attributes by listing them as above and then using the find methods to get the appropriate resources.

+Ideally you'll also create a server using a public/private keypair so you can login to that server with the private key.

 Servers take time to boot so we call ``wait_for_server`` to wait for it to become active.